I Built the Best Minesweeper Online

 Flags go brrr.

-The way I wrote this behaviour means the maximum size of a custom field is 100x100, since that guarantees the counter cannot go below -9999, which the code would not be able to handle.
+The way I wrote this behaviour means the maximum size of a custom field is 100x100, because that guarantees the counter cannot go below -9999, which the code would not be able to handle.

 The Algorithms